宮城研究旅行, 仙台地域

 July, 2025

 During July, 2025, we traveled to the Miyagi Region to better understand their recovery process and memorialization.
 How to document the vastness of this tragedy?
-Though more than a decade has passed, many of the thousands displaced by the disasters have chosen not to return to their ancestral homes: restoration from the toxic nuclear Fukushima Plant meltdown has been slow and unclear.
+Though more than a decade has passed, many of the thousands displaced by the disasters have been unable to return to their ancestral homes: restoration from the toxic nuclear Fukushima Plant meltdown has been slow and unclear.
 And reconstruction of homes and infrastructure is not complete.

 The area’s population is largely elderly---many seniors opted to stay in the only home that they have known.
 Thousands of the displaced younger families chose not to return because of continued environmental threats, as well as economic and housing insecurity.
 For many Japanese, talking about the ongoing disaster trauma is considered taboo.
 Families do not discuss lingering anxiety and public conversations are not supported.
 However, those who experienced the terrifying disaster and the years’ long reconstruction efforts endure repressed trauma.